l0n3sh4rk/docker-openvpn-ssh-proxy/README.md

 Then you can set `OPENVPN_PROVIDER=CUSTOM`and the container will use the config you provided.
 If you are using AirVPN or other provider with credentials in the config file, you still need to set `OPENVPN_USERNAME` and `OPENVPN_PASSWORD` as this is required by the startup script.
 They will not be read by the .ovpn file, so you can set them to whatever.

 Note that you still need to modify your .ovpn file as described in the previous section.
 If you have an separate ca.crt file your volume mount should be a folder containing both the ca.crt and the .ovpn config.

-## Controlling Transmission remotely
-The container exposes /config as a volume.
-This is the directory where the supplied transmission and OpenVPN credentials will be stored.
-If you have transmission authentication enabled and want scripts in another container to access and control the transmission-daemon, this can be a handy way to access the credentials.
-For example, another container may pause or restrict transmission speeds while the server is streaming video.

-## Running on ARM (Raspberry PI)
-Since the Raspberry PI runs on an ARM architecture instead of x64, the existing x64 images will not work properly.
-To support users that wish to run this container on a Raspberry Pi, there are 2 additional Dockerfiles created.
-The Dockerfiles supported by the Raspberry PI are Dockerfile.armhf -- there is also an example docker-compose-armhf file that shows how you might use Transmission/OpenVPN and the corresponding nginx reverse proxy on an RPI machine.

 ## Make it work on Synology NAS
 Here are the steps to run it on a Synology NAS (Tested on DSM 6) :